Long-term care insurance can be confusing. These resources from the NAIC may be helpful as you consider your options.

 Review Your Contract Carefully

 When you purchase long-term care insurance, your company should send you a policy.
 You should read the policy and make certain you understand its contents.
 If you have questions about your insurance policy, contact your insurance agent for clarification.
-If you still have questions, turn to your state insurance department or insurance counseling program.
+If you still have questions, turn to your state insurance department or senior insurance counseling program.